ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/intro.rst

     1234.rtc        user123  workq    cimager     22811  16 320    --  02:00 R 00:01

 Alternatively, you can use the command *"qstat -u $USER"* to list all of your incomplete jobs.
-You can also *tail* the file dirty_1234.log (where 1234 is your job id) to track its progress.
-When the job completes it produces the following output:
+You can also (once the job begins running)  *tail* the file dirty_1234.log (where 1234 is your job id) to track its progress.

+When the job completes it produces the following output files:

 +--------------------------+-------------------------------------+
 | **Filename**             | **Description**                     |